ypriverol/github-paper/REVIEWS.md

    think attempts to 'automatically update the documentation on code modification' are almost counter-productive -- availability of this level of documentation is not really what users crave.

+> R/ We leave the Rule 5 about unit tests and redefine the

 9. Rule 9 does not mention the obvious, effective, and esssential method for promoting one's project -- publishing in the